 A great way to deal with sensory overload is to create routines and stick to them.
 Routines give you something to expect or rely on, taking away any surprise and chance for a trigger or sensory exposure.
 This helps people regulate their emotions in safe, calculated ways.
 It also gives individuals time to prepare for certain exposures.

-Additionally, discussing triggers with a therapist or a loved one/partner and coming up with a plan to cope or manage is a great way to disarm the sensory threats.
-Talking through certain scenarios and coming up with solutions before it even becomes a problem is empowering.
+Additionally, discussing triggers with a therapist or a loved one or partner and coming up with a plan to manage is a great way to disarm the sensory threats.
+Talking through certain scenarios and coming up with solutions before they even become a problem is empowering.

-Seeking professional help and the right type of specialists or therapists can make all the difference.
+Seeking professional help and the right type of specialists or therapists can make all the difference, too.
 They can make individualized care plans for treatment and set short-term and long-term goals to help you combat your triggers.

 Final Thoughts on Sensory Overload